William George Agency for Children's Services: Current activity

-In 2005 the George Junior Republic changed its name to The William George Agency for Children’s Services, Inc.
+In 2005 the George Junior Republic changed its name to The William George Agency for Children's Services, Inc.

-Today’s residential programs preserve the Junior Republic’s ideals of general fitness, social development and well-roundedness, in which responsibility is treated more as an opportunity than a burden – while providing more focused clinical oversight and treatment, and a strong educational emphasis.
+Today's residential programs preserve the Junior Republic's ideals of general fitness, social development and well-roundedness, in which responsibility is treated more as an opportunity than a burden – while providing more focused clinical oversight and treatment, and a strong educational emphasis.

 Expansion in the service of providing additional treatment opportunities to children in need has been an agency priority since the early 1990s.
 The agency's Board of Directors in concert with the senior leadership team have, for the last 20 years, made a concerted effort to serve high risk, high need populations who have historically been underserved in New York State.
-This expansion has taken the form of nine newly constructed, state of the art, residential homes, and many new and innovative programs.
+The expansion took the form of nine newly constructed, state of the art residential homes, and many new and innovative programs.

-In August, 1996 when Barber Cottage opened, the George Junior Republic became the first private residential treatment center in New York State to be licensed to provide sex offender specific treatment to adolescent males who have engaged in sexually abusive behavior.
+In August 1996, when Barber Cottage opened, the George Junior Republic became the first private residential treatment center in New York State to be licensed to provide sex offender specific treatment to adolescent males who have engaged in sexually abusive behavior.
 There are currently 20 such beds and the agency is recognized as a leader in the field of adolescent S.O. treatment.

 In July 2000, the Republic became one of only three private residential agencies in the state to open an OASAS licensed outpatient chemical dependency treatment clinic serving the needs of the residential population.
 It has been long recognized that the rate of diagnosable alcohol and/or substance abuse among adolescents entering residential treatment is at least 60%, and for many youngsters, it represents a primary treatment issue.
 The OASAS clinic currently serves up to 100 residents at any given time, and has consistently received superior performance reviews during OASAS program audits.